 \emph{Sine-Gordon model and Bethe-ansatz solution.--} We rotate to the simultaneous eigenbasis of $\sigma$ and $\sigma^\dagger$ and write $H_{\rm EK}= H^0\oplus H^+\oplus H^-$, with

 The DCK model reduces to three decoupled boundary sine-Gordon models \cite{Kane_1992, Chamon_1995, Fendley_PRL_1995, Fendley_PRB_1995}, related to each other by a $\mathbb{Z}_3$ circular shift of the field $\delta \phi_A \to \delta \phi_A + 2\pi/\sqrt{6}$.
 They all have the same Bethe-ansatz solution describing the crossover from high to low energies (the same crossover as an impurity in a one-dimensional electron gas with Luttinger parameter $K=1/3$ ~\cite{Kane_1992}).
 In particular, the residual entropy is predicted~\cite{fendley1994,fendley2007} to decrease by $\Delta S = \tfrac{1}{2}\ln(3)$ along the crossover.
 For the DCK model we therefore expect a crossover in the impurity entropy from $\ln(3)$ to $\tfrac{1}{2}\ln(3)$, as confirmed by the NRG results in Fig.~\ref{fig:nrg}(a).
-The screening of one of the two parafermions $\sigma$, $\sigma'$ generating the threefold charge subspace simply halves the residual entropy.
+The parafermions $\sigma$ and $\sigma'$ generate the threefold charge subspace.
+Since $\sigma'$ is screened but $\sigma$ remains free, it simply halves the residual entropy.
 The same residual entropy was found in the quasi-ballistic limit \cite{KBM}.